AAA-lab-genetic/Malaysian_LRRK2/README.md

 ## Summary
 This is the online repository for the manuscript titled "LRRK2 mutation spectrum and association study in a multi-ethnic cohort of Malaysian Parkinson’s Disease patients".
-This study aims to resolve inconsistencies in previous reports by providing robust evidence that that the LRRK2 p.A419V is a significant risk player for PD in the EAS population while looking into data from multiple ancestries.
-The study also explores the variant's association with age at onset.
+This study aims to XXX

 ## Data Statement
 - All GP2 data are hosted in collaboration with the Accelerating Medicines Partnership in Parkinson's Disease and are available via application on the website.
-The GP2 PD case and control data are available via the GP2 website (https://gp2.org; release 9: [https://doi.org/10.5281/zenodo.10472143](https://zenodo.org/records/14510099)).
+The GP2 PD case and control data are available via the GP2 website (https://gp2.org; release 11: [https://doi.org/10.5281/zenodo.10472143](https://zenodo.org/records/14510099)).
 Genotyping imputation, quality control, ancestry prediction, and processing were performed using GenoTools (v1.0.0), publicly available on GitHub

 # Repository Orientation
 ```